 How Much is Too Much?

-With a dynamic pricing engine in place, retailers and restauranteurs can have a better sense of price ceilings.
+With a dynamic pricing engine in place, retailers and restaurateurs can have a better sense of price ceilings.
 Dynamic pricing engines can scan the competition and consider previous year’s pricing when it determines the right price one should charge for dinner for two, or a dozen roses.

 For those who forego dynamic pricing engines, and simply go with their gut, there’s one easy way to know if they were on target with their pricing.
 If their inventory sold out too early, they priced too low.
-If they were left with open tables and dozens of unsold flowers, they priced too high.
+If they were left with open tables and dozens of unsold flowers, they were priced too high.